ringecosystem/msgport-docs/docs/learn/messaging-protocols/ormp.md

 ## Highlight Features

 - The cross-chain application provides the option to choose a different Oracle and Relayer if the user does not trust the ones provided by the official team.
-- Messages are emitted from transaction receipt log, and the target chain relies on the tree root to validate the legitimacy of the received message.
 - The protocol does not guarantee the ordering of messages.
 However, the application has the option to maintain a nonce or a unique identifier to ensure that messages are received in the correct order, if ordering is necessary.
 This allows for ordered delivery of messages, even if the protocol itself doesn't provide that guarantee.

 ## Message Flow Design